ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

-# FloppyEmuDiskIIEnclosure
+# FloppyEmu DiskII Enclosure
-Project to create a 3D-printed custom enclosure for the "Big Mess of Wires" FloppyEmu (a SD card based disk drive emulator for the Apple II computer).
-The custom enclosure is shaped like Apple's historic "Disk II" drive, the first ever disk drive introduced by Apple in 1978.
+This project contains OpenSCAD files, STL files, stickers and KiCad PCB to create a 3D-printed custom enclosure for the [Big Mess of Wires - FloppyEmu](https://www.bigmessowires.com/floppy-emu/) - an SD-card based disk drive emulator for the Apple II computer.
+The custom enclosure is a look-alike of Apple's historic "Disk II" drive, the first ever and hugely successful original disk drive, introduced by Apple in 1978.

-## Description
-This project contains SCAD design files & STL files, stickers, KiCad PCB design, to create a 3D printed enclosure for a [FloppyEmu](https://www.bigmessowires.com/floppy-emu/).
-The enclosure is a look-alike of the historic and hugely successful "Disk II" drive, which Apple introduced in 1978 for the Apple II computer.

 ![Final1](/resources/Final1.jpg?raw=true)
 ![Final2](/resources/Final2.jpg?raw=true)